Quetzal-framework/quetzal-CoaTL/docs/3-installation.md

 * `./src`
   - header-only project containing whole Quetzal-CoaTL library
-  - this library depends on:
+  - this library depends on the following external dependencies:
     - [GDAL](https://gdal.org/) for geographic data manipulation
     - [Boost](https://www.boost.org/doc/libs/master/index.html) for general purpose C++ utilities
 * `.`
-  - project used as an entry point for library development
+  - entry point for library development
-  - it wraps `./src` project with examples and tests
+  - it wraps `./src` project with a cmake project, examples, tests and docs.
-  - if you want to build the documentation, the following are required:
-    - [Doxygen](https://www.doxygen.nl/) to generate documentation from annotated C++ sources
+  - if you want to build the documentation without Conan, [Doxygen](https://www.doxygen.nl/) is required to generate the documentation from the annotated C++ sources.
-* `./test_package`
+* `.conan/test_package`
   - installs the library and verifies Conan packaging.

 ---